Motor Temperature Sensor

 Wiring

-Thermistors can be wired to any of the analog inputs (Throttle/Analog Input 1, Brake1/Analog Input 2, Brake2/Analog Input 3 or ABMS/Analog Input 4) depending on the whether an NTC or PTC thermistor is used.
+Thermistors can be wired to any of the analog inputs (Throttle/Analog Input 1, Brake1/Analog Input 2, Brake2/Analog Input 3 or ABMS/Analog Input 4) depending on whether an NTC or PTC thermistor is used.

 Note